 “Hi Darren, I just tried to update my FaceBook app in App Store, but there was a pop-up message saying that my Apple ID has been disabled.
-I don’t understand why this happened and don’t know how to fix it, please help!”
+I don’t have the email account and don’t know the security questions, please help!”

 This is a problem many iPhone users experience.
 Although Apple ID disabled is usually a security precaution, it can happen for no reason at all.

 Before we talk about how to unlock Apple ID, you need to learn why this happens.

 - Part 1.
 Why Is My Apple ID Disabled?

 - Part 2.
 How to Unlock Apple ID without Email or Security Questions?

 - Part 3.
 Common Ways to Fix “Apple ID Disabled” Issue (with Email or Password)

 Part 1.
 Why Is My Apple ID Disabled?

 Ultimately, Apple ID disabled or locked happens because of Apple keeping your account secure.
 Depending on how you discover the account lock, a message usually appears explaining why Apple locked your ID:

 - “This Apple ID has been locked for security reasons”